kanglicheng/code-school/rails/readings/middleware.md

 be considered a middleware.

 Let's take a look at some of the middlewares that Rails uses.
-Go into an old Rails project (or just make a new one) and run `rake middleware`.
+Go into an old Rails project (or just make a new one) and run `rails middleware`.
 This will output the list of middleware used by Rails.
 As you can see many of Rails' features are actually implemented as middlewares.